thomas097/Haemodynamic-Optimization-Reinforcement-Learning/data/mimic-iii/README.md

 2. Launch the *psql* client
     - Leave everything blank except when asked to provide the password

-3. Download and place MIMIC-Code concept-extraction files into folder `mimic-code/mimic-code`
+3. Download and place MIMIC-Code concept-extraction files into folder `mimic-code/mimic-code` as a new folder `concepts`
     - Files can be found at: https://github.com/MIT-LCP/mimic-code/tree/main/mimic-iii/concepts

 4. Execute the following commands to build a MIMIC-III database: